Jump to topic

 College alcoholism is a serious issue in the United States and many other places in the world.
 Roughly 80 percent of college students ingest alcohol to some degree while in college.
 An estimated 50 percent of these students end up engaging in binge drinking, which is defined as reaching a blood alcohol concentration (BAC) of 0.08 g/dl or above by consuming more than four drinks over a two hour period.

-While most people who binge drink are not alcohol dependent, there are still serious risks involved, with an increased chance of developing alcohol dependence.
+While most people who binge drink are not alcohol dependent, there are still serious risks involved, with an increased chance of developing alcohol dependence and other drinking problems.

 Causes of College Alcohol Abuse

-Drinking is viewed as an integral part of the “college experience” by many college students across North America.
-Alcohol is often used to fit in and thought to aid in making new friends.
+Drinking is viewed as an integral part of the “college experience” by many students across North America.
+Many students drink to fit in because they think alcohol will help them make new friends.

-Alcohol abuse is most common when students drink alcohol to get drunk rather than socialize.
-Consistent drinking (several days per week) also leads to alcohol tolerance, making it more difficult to reach the desired state of intoxication.
+Alcohol abuse is most common when young adults drink alcohol to get drunk rather than socialize. heavy drinking (several days per week) also leads to alcohol tolerance, making it more difficult to reach the desired state of intoxication.
 This can potentially lead to alcohol abuse or alcohol use disorder (AUD).

 Symptoms of Alcohol Abuse